 A1 possesses a high resistance to ultraviolet degradation.
-It can therefore be used in situation where other materials would suffer.
+It can, therefore, be used in the situation where other materials would suffer.

 All these attributes contribute towards further potential savings having started with a material, which has already cost advantages over alternatives.